Watching your child grow and master new skills is one of the best parts of being a parent.

 By 4 Years

-Struggling with developmental milestones at this age could mean decreased confidence while playing movement based playground games.
+Having trouble with developmental milestones at this age could mean decreased confidence while playing movement based playground games.

 By 5 Years

-If they’re having difficulty at this age they may not be able to catch and throw a tennis ball or hang from a bar for at least five seconds.
+If they’re having difficulty at this age, they may not be able to catch and throw a tennis ball or hang from a bar for at least five seconds.

 At this age your child will really start comparing themself to their peers, leading to difficulties participating in group activities if they can’t keep up.